-Where intervention by school and the Education Welfare Officer fails to bring about an improvement in attendance, legal action in the Magistrates' Court may be taken.
-The school will provide Education Welfare / Local Authority with evidence required for a prosecution under Section 444 of the Education Act 1996 and will appear as a prosecution witness if required by the court.
-This is to ensure that parents realise their own responsibilities in ensuring attendance at school and most importantly about returning children to education.
+Where intervention by school and the Education Welfare Team fails to bring about an improvement in attendance, enforcement will be considered.
+A referral may be made to the Local Authority for enforcement action as appropriate.
+Parents do need to realise their own responsibilities in ensuring attendance at school and most importantly about returning children to education.